-39. The Statement of Objects and Reasons for enacting the NDPS Act is important and states as follows:
+39. The Statement of Objects and Reasons for enacting the NDPS Act is

 "The statutory control over narcotic drugs is exercised in India through a number of Central and State enactments.
 The principal Central Acts, namely the Opium Act, 1857, the Opium Act, 1878 and the Dangerous Drugs Act, 1930 were enacted a long time ago.
 With the passage of time and the developments in the field of illicit drug traffic and drug abuse at national and international level, many deficiencies in the existing laws have come to notice, some of which are indicated below: